Frequently Asked Questions

 What does a “Disk quota exceeded” error mean?

-This typically means that one of your storage locations has exceeded the maximum allowable size.
+This typically means that the quota of one of your storage locations has been exceeded.
 You will need to reduce the space consumed in order to run jobs successfully again.
-You can run the command quota
+You can run the command quota to get a report of your storage utilization.

-What does a Detected 1 oom-kill event(s) error mean?
+What does a “Detected 1 oom-kill event(s)” error mean?

 If your job fails with an error like